Women Are Crushing The Halloween Box Office — But There's A Catch

 Halloween held strong at number one for the second weekend in a row, after its headline-making opening last week.
 The film, which has Jamie Lee Curtis reprising her 1978 role as Laurie Strode, raked in $77.5 million on its opening weekend, and has now grossed $172 million worldwide.
 That means Curtis now holds the record for the highest grossing opening for any movie with a female lead over 55 years old.

 Likewise, Luca Guadagnino’s gory remake of Suspiria, which stars Dakota Johnson as an American dancer auditioning to join a Berlin-based company run by a coven of witches, dominated the indie box office.
-The film, which makes a powerful statement on the power of women and sisterhood, and stars a woman as the only male-presenting lead,opened in only two theaters in New York and Los Angeles on Friday, but boasted an average gross of $89,903 per theater, the highest per screen average in 2018.
-Suspiria is set to expand to 250 theaters nationwide by next week.
+The film, which makes a powerful statement on the power of women and sisterhood, and stars a woman as the only male-presenting lead, opened in only two cinemas in New York and Los Angeles on Friday, but boasted an average gross of $89,903 per cinema, the highest per screen average in 2018.
+Suspiria is set to expand to 250 cinemas across the states by next week and in the UK on 16th November.

 Advertisement